William G. Young: Singer v. City of Newton - drones

-AAUP et al v.
-Marco Rubio - free speech
+AAUP v.
+Rubio - free speech

 Young heard American Association of University Professors et al. v.
-Marco Rubio, which he described as "perhaps the most important to fall within the jurisdiction of this district court."
-In his decision, he addressed the question, "whether non-citizens lawfully present here in United States actually have the same free speech rights as the rest of us."
+Marco Rubio, which he called "perhaps the most important to fall within the jurisdiction of this district court".
+In his decision, he addressed the question "whether non-citizens lawfully present here in United States actually have the same free speech rights as the rest of us".
 Young answered, "unequivocally 'yes, they do.'
 'No law' means 'no law.'
-The First Amendment does not draw President Trump’s invidious distinction and it is not to be found in our history or jurisprudence."
+The First Amendment does not draw President Trump's invidious distinction and it is not to be found in our history or jurisprudence."

 Young further addressed ICE agents' practice of wearing masks:

 Can you imagine a masked marine?
-It is a matter of honor — and honor still matters.
+It is a matter of honor—and honor still matters.
 To us, masks are associated with cowardly desperados and the despised Ku Klux Klan.
 In all our history we have never tolerated an armed masked secret police.
 Carrying on in this fashion, ICE brings indelible obloquy to this administration and everyone who works in it.